Vatican City in May: Why This Month Is Ideal To Visit

 vatican-city-in-may-2.jpg

 There’s something special about visiting Vatican City in May.
-The crowds are still manageable, the weather isn’t scorching, and the air carries just the right mix of incense and espresso.
+The weather isn’t scorching, and the air carries just the right mix of incense and espresso.
 It’s the perfect time to explore a country that fits inside a Roman neighborhood but commands global influence.

-Ideal Conditions in Rome, Too: Since Vatican City is in the heart of Rome, May lets you experience the best of both worlds.
-After a day of art and history, you can step outside and enjoy Rome’s lively piazzas without battling the full summer crush.
-It is also a great time to indulge in authentic culinary experiences in Rome, from trattorias to hidden local gems.
+Ideal Conditions in Rome: Since Vatican City is in the heart of Rome, May’s mild weather allows for exploring both the religious sites and the city's public squares with ease.
+It is also a great time to indulge in authentic culinary experiences in Rome, and explore trattorias.

 Weather in Vatican City in May